Pavel4e5/zapret2/docs/manual.en.md

 ## Windows Server

-winws is linked against wlanapi.dll which is absent by default.
+winws2 is linked against wlanapi.dll which is absent by default.
 To solve this problem run power shell as administrator and execute command `Install-WindowsFeature -Name Wireless-Networking`.
 Then reboot the system.